origamyllc/Car-detection-p5/writeup_template.md

 #### Histogram of Oriented Gradients (HOG)

-The code for this step is contained in the first code cell of the IPython notebook  in car-detection.ipynb it consists of the following steps
+To calculate a HOG descriptor, we need to first calculate the horizontal and vertical gradients; after all, we want to calculate the histogram of gradients .The code for this step is contained in the first code cell of the IPython notebook  in car-detection.ipynb it consists of the following steps

     *  Create a list to append feature vectors to
     *  Read in each one by one
     *  Apply color conversion if other than 'RGB'
     *  Do hog transform on the image

-To calculate a HOG descriptor, we need to first calculate the horizontal and vertical gradients; after all, we want to calculate the histogram of gradients
+    *  Split up data into randomized training and test sets

 ![alt text][image2]